Doctor-Scott/Terraform/README.md

 * terraform destroy

-Make sure to have a .AWS/credentials file in your home directory
+Make sure to have an .AWS/credentials file in your home directory

 [estio]